pleabargain/scroller-left-to-right/readme.md

 ## Overview
 This web application displays various words and phrases from different categories in an animated fashion across the screen.
 It's designed as a fun, interactive way to engage with the English language.

+# to do
+I really need to get this into a searchable database.

+# remember
+* Don't forget the frigging commas!

 ## Features
 Dynamic Word Display: Animated display of words and phrases from various categories.
 Category Selection: Users can choose from different categories like cliches, famous movie lines, marketing one-liners, etc.